slimslenderslacks/claude-plugins/plugins/docker-mcp-gateway/README.md

 **Error**: `command not found: docker` or `unknown command: mcp`

-**Solution**: Ensure Docker Desktop is installed with MCP Toolkit enabled, or install the docker-mcp CLI plugin.
+**Solution**: Ensure Docker Desktop is installed with Docker MCP Toolkit enabled (Settings → Beta Features), or install the docker-mcp CLI plugin.

 ### No MCP servers available